alttch/eva3/doc/api_clients.rst

 .. code-block:: python

-    # the call suceeded
+    # the call succeeded
     result_ok = 0
     # the item is not found or the function requires a different set of
     # parameters
     result_not_found = 1
     # access is denied with the set key
     result_forbidden = 2
-    # - API error, i.e. the string param was used instead of a number
+    # - API error, e.g. the string param was used instead of a number
     result_api_error = 3
     # unknown error: all errors not listed here fall within this category
     result_unknown_error = 4